masumasayed/Rest-Api-/README.md

 # Software Requirements
 To get started with this project, you'll need the following:

-Node.js installed on your machine.
+● Node.js
-MongoDB installed and running locally or on a remote server.
+● MongoDB
-Postman or any other API testing tool to interact with the API.
+● Postman or any other API testing tool to interact with the API.

 # API Endpoints
 The following CRUD-based routes are available:

-GET /books: Retrieve a list of all books.
+● GET /books: Retrieve a list of all books.
-GET /books/:id: Retrieve details of a specific book by ID.
+● GET /books/:id: Retrieve details of a specific book by ID.
-POST /books: Create a new book.
+● POST /books: Create a new book.
-PUT /books/:id: Update an existing book by ID.
+● PUT /books/:id: Update an existing book by ID.
-DELETE /books/:id: Delete a book by ID.
+● DELETE /books/:id: Delete a book by ID.

 # Testing the API
 You can use Postman or any other API testing tool to interact with the API endpoints.